kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 At last, [Gridsome](https://gridsome.org/) was strongly inspired by Gatsby, which is a great SSG for React apps.
 Even though, it has the smallest community of the three, its documentation is not so clear in some points, and didn't get its 1.0 version yet.

-But I still think it has the greatest potentional of all of them when dealing with a simple blog.
+But I still think it has the greatest potentional of all of them when building a simple blog.

 ## What are we gonna do?